BootstrapCMS/CloudFlare/README.md

 **Zone**

 This option (`'zone'`) defines the zone to use for api calls to CloudFlare.
 The default value for this setting is `'example.com'`.

+**Cache Driver**

+This option (`'driver'`) defines the cache driver to be used.
+It may be the name of any driver set in app/config/cache.php.
+Setting it to null will use the driver you have set as default in app/config/cache.php.
+The default value for this setting is `null`.

+**Cache Key**

+This option (`'key'`) defines the cache key to be used for storing the stats cache.
+The default value for this setting is `'cloudflarestats'`.

 **Additional Configuration**